 Q: What kind of toothpaste should my child use?

 A: Any toothpaste that contains fluoride.
-Whitening toothpastes can be abrasive which may lead to increased sensitivity.
-Children under three should use no more than a “smear” or “rice-sized” amount of fluoridated tooth paste.
-Children between 3-6 should use fluoridated tooth paste that size of a pea twice a day.
+Whitening toothpaste can be abrasive which may lead to increased sensitivity.
+Children under three should use no more than a “smear” or “rice-sized” amount of fluoridated toothpaste.
+Children between 3-6 should use fluoridated toothpaste that size of a pea twice a day.

 Q: When should we consider orthodontics?

 A: Call to schedule an appointment with us if you are concerned with your child’s crowding or spacing.

 Ready to schedule an appointment?
 You can reach our Conway office by calling us at 501-328-5439 or just fill out our Appointment Request Form below to request your child’s dental appointment.
 A member of our staff will get back with you soon!
 We’re excited to meet you.